pivotal/docs-tap/install-TSM.md

 This topic describes the workaround for using Tanzu Service Mesh with TAP.
 You cannot install TAP on a cluster that has Tanzu Service Mesh attached.
 If you want to install TAP on a cluster where Tanzu Service Mesh is attached, follow the procedure below.

 This workaround describes how Tanzu Service Mesh can be configured to ignore the TAP namespaces.
-This allows to install TAP, while Tanzu Service Mesh continues to satisfy other connectivity concerns.
+This allows you to install TAP, while Tanzu Service Mesh continues to satisfy other connectivity concerns.

 `Note:` TAP workloads are unable to use Tanzu Service Mesh features like Global Namespace, Mutual Transport Layer Security authentication (mTLS), retries, and timeouts.

-For information about Tanzu Service Mesh, see Tanzu Service Mesh Documentation.
+For information about Tanzu Service Mesh, see the [Tanzu Service Mesh Documentation](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/index.html).

 ## Install on a Cluster Attached to Tanzu Service Mesh
 This procedure assumes you have a cluster attached to Tanzu Service Mesh, and that you have not yet installed TAP.